 - Obtain the insurance information for all drivers: company name, agent name (if they have one or know it), policy number and phone number.

-- Document the make, model and year of vehicles involved, including the VIN.
+- Document the make, model and year of vehicles involved.

 - If possible, obtain the name and phone number of any witnesses.
 If they cannot stay for the police, try to get them to agree to make a statement about what they saw while you make a video with your phone.